-- 2.3.1 Collect and analyse FIS and FDS data to: - Develop fishing strategies in accordance with the decision rules of the Management Plan. - Assess performance of the fishery with respect to fishing strategy criteria and against the biological PIs of the Management Plan. - Determine stock status. - Deliver two stock assessment reports. - 2.3.2 Collect, collate and analyse fisher logbook information to: - Determine spatial and temporal patterns in catch and effort. - Assess performance of the fishery with respect to fishing strategy criteria and against the biological PIs of the Management Plan. - Assess the effectiveness of RTM. - 2.3.3 Monitor bycatch in the fishery. - Collect bycatch data on selected species.
+- 2.3.1 Collect and analyse FIS and fishery-dependent (FDS) data to: - Develop fishing strategies in accordance with the decision rules of the Management Plan. - Assess performance of the fishery with respect to fishing strategy criteria and against the biological PIs of the Management Plan. - Determine stock status. - Deliver stock assessment report (biennial not delivered in 2023/24). - 2.3.2 Analyse fisher logbook information to: - Determine spatial and temporal patterns in catch and effort. - Assess performance of the fishery with respect to fishing strategy criteria and against the biological PIs of the Management Plan. - Assess the effectiveness of RTM. - 2.3.3 Monitor bycatch in the fishery: - Collect bycatch data on selected species.